tgve/tgver/paper.md

 The package is needed because data scientists and researchers who want to rapidly perfrom spatiotemporal querying of a dataset would need to learn various concepts and R packages that might operate very differently to their usual data analysis and processing workflows.
 Using the **tgver** package they still need to learn how the TGVE works, but in a typical scenario when a data scientist has a `.geojson` geography file and a `csv` data file and would want to generate geospatial visualizations, they can bypass some of the workflows required.
 The TGVE front-end npm package can process these two files, search for a matching column between them and generate visualizations based on the data in either or both of the data sources.
 If the `.geojson` or the `csv` file contains the geograph, in the case of the csv `latitude` and `longitude` columns, the TGVE can process it as well.
 Users can also do this either in Rmarkdown notebooks or indeed in Jupyter notebooks.
 This is one of the main features of the TGVE and has been driven by the work in the **tgver** R package.
 If the data sources are hosted remotely and are available for processing, the TGVE can take the URLs (Unified Resource Locator) as URL parameters.

-For example UK's Local Authority District boundaries can be found at this URL: https://raw.githubusercontent.com/saferactive/tgve/main/las-only-code.geojson.
-And school ranking data published by the UK government processed can be found at this URL: https://raw.githubusercontent.com/tgve/example-data/main/schools/data.csv.
-And an instance of the TGVE is availabel at: https://tgve.github.io/app/.
-We can then construct a URL as follows and see the data sources being pulled and processed by the TGVE using some of the API variables of the TGVE like `defaultURL`, `geographyURL` etc.:
+For example let us demonstrate how we can use the TGVE to combine a `.geojson` file which contains some geography (boundaries) and a `.cvs` file that contains some data about those geographies with a matching column name.
+This can be done depending on where the files are and whether we use the R package.
+An instance of the TGVE front-end is available at: https://tgve.github.io/app/.
+We can construct a URL as follows and see the data sources being pulled and processed by the TGVE using some of the API variables of the TGVE like `defaultURL`, `geographyURL` etc.:

 ```r
 # using knitr R package